xiecong/minimal-mistakes/_posts/2016-10-31-holloween.md

   * Use a small one as head, and a big one as body
 2. Acrylic paint & brushes
 3. Glue, tape, and knife
+You can get all of these from walmart.

 ### Step 1: choose your boxes.
 Select the right boxes for your head and body.